 To be eligible for a graduate assistant position, students must meet the following requirements:

 - good academic standing (no academic probationary status)

-- for master’s students, a minimum cumulative GPA of 2.75 (or 3.0 in the latter half of previous degree).
+- for master’s students, a minimum cumulative GPA of 2.75 in their undergraduate degree (or 3.0 in the latter half of previous degree).
 Some departments may have higher GPA admissions standards

 - for doctoral students, a minimum cumulative GPA of 3.2.
 Some departments may have higher GPA admissions standards

 - enrollment in at least 6 credit hours per semester or 3 hours in a five-week session